Which European language to learn? French or Spanish or German?

-But then, this is only beneficial for people already in paid employment or who have a well-defined reason to study that particular language.
+But then, this is only beneficial for people already in paid employment or who have an apparent reason to study that particular language.

 For instance, if you are in a long-term contractual and business relationship with a French firm or group of investors.

-People whose business operations or social interest cut across different facets of languages, client or customer base, or other regions?
+Do business operations or social interests cut across different aspects of languages, client or customer base, or other regions?

 German or French or Spanish: More useful or better?

-If you ever find yourself in this category, you just might be wondering which is the most important and useful language you can add to your knowledge of English as an Indian?
+You might be wondering which is the most important and valuable language you can add to your knowledge of English as an Indian?